KNowledgeOnWebScale/solid-web-monetization/.docs/docs/accountant/practical.md

 This will present you with a table that contains all your stored payment pointers (read from your WebID).
 From here you can add or remove payment pointers as you see fit.

 ### Docker
-The Microstore can be started via Docker Compose:
+The Accountant application can be started via Docker Compose:

 1. Clone the repository: `git clone https://github.com/KNowledgeOnWebScale/solid-web-monetization`
-2. Open the root repository folder, where the compose file is located: `cd solid-web-monetization`
+2. Open the root repository folder, where the `docker-compose.yml` file is located: `cd solid-web-monetization`
 3. Execute `docker-compose up -d`
 4. Browse to http://wallet.localhost